Evangelical Lutheran Free Church (Germany)

 The Evangelical Lutheran Free Church (German: Evangelisch-Lutherische Freikirche, abbreviated ELFK) is a confessional Lutheran denomination based in Germany and Austria.
 It currently consists of 1,300 members in 17 congregations.
 The ELFK maintains a seminary for the training of pastors in the city of Leipzig.

 The Evangelical Lutheran Free Church is a member of the Confessional Evangelical Lutheran Conference, a worldwide organization of Lutheran church bodies of the same beliefs.
-It is independent of the Evangelical Church in Germany and can be classified as a free church as it is an independent denomination.
+It is independent of the Protestant Church in Germany and can be classified as a free church as it is an independent denomination.

 History

 The ELFK (acronym based on its German name) formed in 1876 in reaction to the perceived deviations from Scripture and the Lutheran Confessions by some of the German state churches.

 In its early years many ELFK pastors were trained in Lutheran Church–Missouri Synod seminaries in the U.S., until a seminary was established at Leipzig in 1921.
 The ELFK maintained strong relations with the LCMS until 1987, when fellowship was suspended on account of the LCMS's refusal to break fellowship with the less-conservative West German-based Independent Evangelical-Lutheran Church.

 In 1993 the ELFK joined with the strongly confessional Wisconsin Evangelical Lutheran Synod and others in forming the Confessional Evangelical Lutheran Conference.